xErik/web-project-setup/README.md

 Create skeleton for website, including Bootstrap, Browserify, local server and automatic rebuild.

+The resulting package is set to private and a proprietary license.
+Also, the *raw code* of the website is not published to Github, only the compiled result.

 The resulting website is meant to be published on Github in the `docs` folder of a repository.

 # Prepare